Ghost-Lands/Windrose-Server-Control/README.md

 1. Windows registry for Steam install path
 2. Steam's `libraryfolders.vdf` for all library locations
-3. All connected drives for common Steam folder names
+3. Desktop subfolders (most common install location)
-4. Desktop, Downloads, and Documents folders
+4. All connected drives for common Steam folder names
 5. Full recursive drive scan as a last resort

 If detection fails a folder picker will open.
 Paths are saved to `windrose_settings.json`.